Learning & Development in Today’s Environment

 It’s important to consider some of the challenges that may arise when transitioning away from formal learning.
 Research conducted by LinkedIn indicates that time is the #1 reason employees feel held back from learning.
 Yet while organizations feel employees need to make more time to learn, 58% of learners want to do it at their own pace, and 49% want to learn in the flow of work, or at the point of need.
 The average learner struggles to set aside just 1% of a typical work week for formal learning.
 This suggests that it’s not just when we learn, but the way we learn, that makes a difference.
 It’s become critical to learn both “on the job” and “in the job.”

 Compounding the issue of time, there are often many systems for employees to navigate through to access learning.
 Multiple platforms and training portals can be overwhelming, forcing the learner to search through endless content.
 Sifting through a collection of web-based trainings, courses, and exams doesn’t deliver the just-in-time training needed.
 Even microlearning can leave employees lacking if the content is buried among bells and whistles.
 It’s essential to create a connected learning environment, with the tools employees know and use on a regular basis.
-A learning technology ecosystem can offer the structure and integration learners need.
+A learning technology ecosystem including learning administration can offer the structure and integration learners need.

 Finally, virtual learning can isolate employees as they train on their own.
 Tools like Zoom and MS Teams can help with collaboration and engagement, but they don’t guarantee feedback.
 Some LXPs and LMSs also have social tools, but they aren’t usually viewed as an integral part of training.
 As a result, the opportunity for connection is missed; relegated to the background of the learning experience.
 There is a better way.